 Also, note that I’ve used simple numeric IDs just to be easier to understand, UUIDs are more commonly used.

-In a project I’ve worked on, we were adding the trace id header on our own with a logger filter and inserting it in MDC.
+In tb.lx, we are adding the trace id header on our own with a logger filter and inserting it in MDC.

-Then in Azure Application Insights, the logs could be filtered by a trace-id, and all was good.
+Then in Azure Application Insights, the logs can be filtered by a trace-id, and all is good.

-We added Application Insight’s Java agent to our services, which handled the span ID part, giving us the request chain with nearly everything that happened during the request, including database and cache queries.
+We also add Application Insight’s Java agent to our services, which handles the span ID part, giving us the request chain with nearly everything that happened throughout the request, including database and cache queries.